terrycojones/daudin/README.md

 ## Exiting daudin

-Just use control-D as you would in any other shell.
+Just use control-d as you would in any other shell.
 Or you can call a Python builtin function `exit()` or `quit()`, or use `sys.exit()` (all of which can be given an `int` exit status).